 All the organic gems are rather unusual, but none more than amber.
 Amber is the fossilized hardened resin of the pine tree, Pinus succinifera, formed mainly in the Eocene epoch of the Tertiary period, about 50 million years ago.
 Amber has been used since prehistoric times for jewelry, amulets and religious objects.
-The most prized pieces contain inclusions of insects or plants or pyrites.
+The most prized pieces contain inclusions of insects, plants or pyrite.

 Unlike most gemstones, amber is amorphous rather than crystalline.
-It is fairly soft, with a rating of 2-2.5 on the Mohs hardness scale.
-While it is durable enough to have survived for millions of years, it is sensitive to acids, caustic solutions, gasoline, alcohol and perfume.
-It will burn if ignited by a match, releasing an incense-like odor.
+It is fairly soft, with a rating of 2 to 2.5 on the Mohs hardness scale.
+While it is durable enough to have survived for millions of years, it is sensitive to acid, caustic solutions, gasoline, alcohol and perfume.
+It will burn if ignited by a match, emitting an incense-like odor.

 One of the most unique characteristics of amber is that it is exceptionally light.
 It has a density or specific gravity of only 1.05 to 1.09.
 Amber is so light that it will float in salt water.
 Amber's low density makes it difficult to imitate with glass or plastic, which have much higher densities.
 By way of comparison, the total volume of a 5 carat piece of amber is 2.5 times the volume of a 5 carat piece of zircon (one of the denser gem materials).

-Amber is found mainly in the Baltic region, though younger ambers are found in the Dominican Republic.
+Amber is found mainly in the Baltic region, though younger amber deposits are found in the Dominican Republic.
 The largest deposit in the world is west of Kalimingrad in Russia, in a layer of amber-containing clay about 30 meters below the surface.
-There are large reserves of amber on the seabed of the Baltic Sea, and amber often washes ashore after heavy storms.
-Other deposits are found in Sicily in Italy, Rumania, Burma, China, Japan, Canada, Mexico and the United States.
+There are large reserves of amber on the bed of the Baltic Sea and amber often washes ashore there after heavy storms.
+Other deposits are found in Sicily, Romania, Burma, China, Japan, Canada, Mexico and the United States.

 - First Published: October-20-2008